The Cold Reality of Numbers~ The Dystopia is near - Part II ~

 Women and girls are being daily harmed by gender-based violence, which can take many forms.
 Yet, the act of simply repeating UN statistics, is seen as hostile, and it can characterise a woman as “aggressive” towards men.
 In fact, it is the only case when the mere reporting of a crime can cause more negative hype than the crime itself, and this should tell us a lot about our perception of gender roles, and the power of Patriarchy!
 If you are a Western woman, it can almost without fail, lead to threats, Internet bulling, nasty name-calling of the “you-are-a-man-hating-bitch-who-needs-to-be-raped” variety, and even to actual violence.
 But obviously, if you are a Moslem woman, or one coming from the developing World, it is a revolutionary act, as it can as easily lead to jail, or your grave.

-We are also predictably being reminded by women, that the men in their life are“great”and it is apparently meant to be offered as a proof that men in generalare that.
-That may be so, but again, how is that in any way related to the countless variations of hell, countless women and girls are experiencing every day in the hands of all those millions of “other” men?
+We are also predictably being reminded by women, that the men in their life are “great” and it is apparently meant to be offered as a proof that men in general are that.
+But again, how is that in any way related to the countless variations of hell, countless women and girls are experiencing every day in the hands of all those millions of “other” men?
 How can one’ s own partner being “great”, make the reality of the guys who sell their daughters into sexual slavery, or those who “exchange” them like commodities in order to get a new bride for themselves (see below), or those who believe that raping 12 year olds brings them closer to God, any less horrible?
 How will it make the rape rates, which are increasing with every passing year, disappear?
+How can it affect the countless lives of women whose lives have been destroyed by male violence?
 How can it disproof the fact that according to the UNIFEM report “throughout the world, one in three women will be raped, beaten, coerced into sex or otherwise abused in her lifetime” ?
 How talking about one’ s own “good” husband whenever such statistics are given, is in any way helpful or relevant to all that?
 And why do we think it ought to magically diminish the seriousness of such crimes?
 And also, how come we don't see that this is not about "hating men", but about hating violence?!
 Not to mention, this is not about a war on men.
 It is about a war on women!

-According to the “National Network to End Domestic Violence”,6,500 American soldiers were killed in Afghanistan and Iraq, between October 2001 and June 2012.
+According to the “National Network to End Domestic Violence”, 6,500 American soldiers were killed in Afghanistan and Iraq, between October 2001 and June 2012.
 More than 11,700 women died during the same period, in acts of domestic violence (as in they were literally beaten to death!)
-The deaths of those soldiers are seen as tragic, as a waste of human life and potential, and they are honoured and remembered, but the violent deaths of all those women in the hands of husbands, are trivialised, and are not seen as equally significant or even newsworthy: in fact they are more often than not, seen as the “natural” result of an argument, break ups, alcohol consumption, or simply a “bad moment”, as if such reasons justify them…
+The deaths of those soldiers are seen as tragic, as a waste of human life and potential, and they are honoured and remembered, but the violent deaths of all those women in the hands of husbands, are trivialised (even romanticed: “he loved her too much”), and are not seen as equally significant or even newsworthy: in fact they are more often than not, seen as the “natural” result of an argument, break ups, alcohol consumption, "passion", or simply a “bad moment”, as if such reasons justify them…

 One woman is murdered every 16 hours in Honduras, which is considered to be the most dangerous place in the world for women, as it has the highest gender-based violence (femicide, domestic violence and rapes) rate in the world.
 Women are considered to be so insignificant that 95% of their murders by men were not even investigated.